 The loose outside piece will fall away, and you can ease back the opposite edge and remove the cut section from underneath.
 Be gentle as you do it, sometimes you may not have cut all the way through both layers of fondant and you don’t want to tear it.
 Cut it again with the scalpel if necessary and pull it away.

 Very gently press the edges of the fondant together with your fingers.
 Don’t overlap them, make the cut edges sit flush together.
-If the edges are slightly dry and they don’t stick, you can use a small paintbrush dipped in vodka or water (vodka is better as it dries quicker and doesn’t mark the fondant) to dampen the edges so they’ll stick.
+If the edges are slightly dry and they don’t stick, you can use a small paintbrush dipped in vodka or water (vodka is better as it dries faster and doesn’t mark the fondant) to dampen the edges so they’ll stick.
 Use your fingers to rub up and down the seam until it has fully stuck together.

 Then grab one of your thicker flexible fondant smoothers and use it to buff the seam.
-Use the smoother in a gentle circular movement.
+Use the smoother in a gentle circular motion.
 The reason you need to be gentle is so you don’t distort the line.
 If the line does start looking a little wonky, then use the smoother or your fingers to gently coax it back into line, so to speak.

 “A straight line is neater than a squiggly one” – Old New Zealand proverb.
 (Not really)